radical-semiconductor/woodpecker/README.md

 ### Should the programs I'm writing get kind of long?

-> They should be!
+> They should!
 This architecture is not one you'd want to use in practice.
 We recommend writing code to generate these programs--after the first couple challenges, they get infeasible to maintain by hand quickly.

 ### What if I want to improve the debugger/make a new challenge?